 Making pom poms with a Fork

+This method will create slightly smaller pom poms.
 Using a fork, wrap yarn around all tines.
 Wrap and wrap and wrap until you get the desired amount of yarn.
 Now you’ll thread another piece of the yarn through the center tines, and tie a secure knot.
 Gently pull the yarn off of the fork and cut up both sides to create the pom pom.
 Trim to form and voila!
 Done.

 Making pom poms with your hand